ABOUT TRACE DETECTION

 EXPLOSIVE TRACE DETECTION

-Trace Detection Technologies, a US Testing company, is a supplier of explosives, narcotics and chemical trace detectors.
+TSA Trace, a US Testing company, is a supplier of explosives, narcotics and chemical trace detectors.
 With Homeland Security and the TSA pushing to improve security in public places, manufacturers are developing more efficient and effective trace detection products.

 Explosives trace detection devices range from the very compact and mobile to systems the size of a minivan.
 They're used every day in public places and government facilities.
 Explosive trace detection, or ETD technology, is used to screen airport baggage and passengers.
 With over 2 million airline passengers taking to the skies every day, it is critical that the equipment be effective at trace detection.